vuinguyen/simple-plugin-example-python/README.md

 4. Install the dependencies
 `pip install -r requirements.txt`
-5. Run the default app:
+5. Run the plugin app:
 `python -m flask run`

+6. Log into the Banno platform to view the plugin

 ## Sample Screenshots
 Can be found on the `SCREENSHOTS README`.